RADAR-base/radar-commons-android/README.md

 1. Include this module in the Gradle dependencies, and also all plugins that you would like to use
 2. Update your code with
-     - A main activity that extends `org.radarcns.android.MainActivity`.
+     - A main activity that extends `org.radarbase.android.MainActivity`.
-     - A main activity view that extends `org.radarcns.android.MainActivityView`.
+     - A main activity view that extends `org.radarbase.android.MainActivityView`.
 This should reference a layout and update its values based on the services that are connected to the main activity.
-     - An application class that extends `org.radarcns.android.RadarApplication`.
+     - An application class that extends `org.radarbase.android.RadarApplication`.
-     - A login activity that extends `org.radarcns.android.auth.LoginActivity`.
+     - A login activity that extends `org.radarbase.android.auth.LoginActivity`.
 Implement any `org.radarncs.android.auth.LoginManager` classes to be able to log in.
      - If wanted, create a `BroadcastListener` that listens to the `ACTION_BOOT_COMPLETED` event and starts your `MainActivity` subclass.
 Configure it with the `MainActivity.configureRunAtBoot(Class)` method.
 3. In `AndroidManifest.xml`, add your application and service.
 If wanted add your boot-listener to listen to `ACTION_BOOT_COMPLETED` events and set `enabled` to `false`.
 4. Copy `src/main/res/xml/remote_config_defaults_template.xml` to `app/src/main/res/xml/remote_config_defaults.xml` and insert all needed values there.